-The City has posted on its website information describing Midfield's Storm Water Program.
-The information includes general information about the storm water permit with links and brochures about different ways to reduce storm water pollution in relation to the different community segments.
-The information and links will be modified and/or updated on the
+Information describing Midfield's Storm Water Program is posted on the City's website.
+The information does include general information about the storm water permit with links and brochures about different ways to reduce storm water pollution in relation to the different community segments.
+These same brochures on storm water issues are placed at City Hall for public pickup.
+These materials will be updated as needed.